-On March 5, 2014, the day after Long Beach homicide detectives conducted a shoddy searched the victim’s residence, the victim’s family visited the house.
+On March 5, 2014, the day after Long Beach homicide detectives conducted a shoddy search of the victim’s residence, the victim’s family visited the house.
 The victim’s husband showed the family the recreation room where he claimed the “accident” had happened.
 He enacted how it might have occurred.
 Looking at the room, and considering the husband’s description of events, it was immediately clear to the family that the husband’s story strained credulity.

 For example, the husband claimed that the victim had hit her head on a wooden cabinet and was knocked unconscious.
-And yet, somehow her head had landed on the floor several feet away from the cabinet — at a spot that he had marked with a white, ceramic candle-holder.
+And yet, somehow her head had landed on the floor several feet away from the cabinet — at a spot that he had marked with a white, ceramic candle holder.
 The husband claimed that he had heard a loud crash, “like wood being hit.”
 Therefore, he knew that the victim’s head must have hit the cabinet.
 On the night of March 5, after everyone else had left the room, the victim’s father struck the wooden cabinet with his hand as hard as he could, and no one noticed the sound.

 More than one dozen dumbbells were clearly visible in the recreation room.
 The family could not help but notice that the hexagonal edges of the dumbbells matched what they had been told by hospital staff about the victim’s scalp laceration.
 The laceration was deep, and shaped like an upside-down or backward letter “L.” The family immediately suspected that the wound had been made by one of the dumbbells.
 The victim’s sister saw what appeared to be dried fluid on the edge of one dumbbell.
 She recorded a short video of it.